a631807682/ddltransform/README.md

 # ddltransform
-transform ddl to gorm model
+parse ddl and transform to gorm model

+## Usage